 - The animated update plays this straight.
 Homestar is shocked to discover he's been disqualified, and he argues when Pom Pom refuses the share the trophy.

 - Early-Installment Weirdness: This book is almost nothing like the Homestar Runner cartoon we know and love.

 - Exactly What It Says on the Tin: The Homestar Runner enters the "Strongest Man in the World" contest.

-- Graceful Loser: The Homestar Runner was okay with losing because cheating Strong Bad didn't either.
+- Graceful Loser: The Homestar Runner was okay with losing because the cheater Strong Bad didn't, either.
 And Pom-Pom was nice enough to share the trophy.
 Subverted in the Animated Adaptation, however.
 Homestar insists on claiming the trophy, and Pom-Pom refuses to share it.